-- Initial Consultation \$185
+Initial Consultation \$255

-- Individual Psychotherapy \$140
+Individual Psychotherapy \$165

-- Couple Therapy \$155
+Family/ Couple Psychotherapy \$195

-- DBT Skills Group \$80
+DBT Skills Group \$80

+Claiming Happiness Process Group \$80

+No Show/ Late Cancelation Fee \$95

-The fee for each session will be due at the conclusion of the session.
-Cash, Visa, MasterCard, Discover, or American Express are acceptable for payment.
-We can provide a receipt upon request; although, requests must be made within 7 days of service.
+In office and TeleMental Health fees are identical.
+Fees for each session are due at the conclusion of each session.
+Cash, Visa, MasterCard, Discover, or American Express are acceptable forms of payment.
+We can provide a receipt upon request; although, requests must be made within 14 days of service.
 We cannot provide receipts for multiple dates of service over an extended time period.
+Effective March 2018, Intown Counseling & Wellness will require all clients keep an active credit card on file with us.
+Circumstances when your card would be charged include but are not limited to missed or canceled sessions without 24-hour notice, co-payments and deductible.